madetech/blog/posts/building-an-agile-team.md

 # Building an agile team

+There are many challenges in building an agile team.
+We hear about self organising teams but how can a CTO ensure a roadmap is kept?
+We hear about
+\#noestimates but how can we plan anything without estimates?
+Failure is an important part of agile but how can we accept failure in production?
+Communication is key so how can we encourage it?
+In this article I will attempt to address these questions and more.

-Continuous delivery of product requires great teams but building a team well is challenging.
-It's easy enough to stick a group of people in a room, give them a list of tasks and ask them to complete them by a date.
-What isn't guaranteed is that any of the tasks will be completed when you expect.
-Top down dictation of how to achieve the teams goal certainly won't inspire a team to do well.
+Delivering great product takes great teams but putting them together is challenging.
+It is easy enough to stick a group of people in a room, give them a list of tasks and ask them to complete them by a date.
+What is not guaranteed is that any of the tasks will be completed when you expect.

+## Start with a definition

+Before we build a team we must first come up with a definition of a team.
+What does a team mean to us?
+Who is it comprised of?
+What is it's purpose?

+Let us just say a team is a group of people brought together for a purpose.
+It will be made up of everyone who are required to realise it's purpose.
+In the world of software development, teams are brought together to implement new functionality, to bring improvements to systems and to solve issues.

+The purpose of a team is also important.
+We can define a team's purpose or goal as something that will be reached within one short iteration.
+Perhaps two weeks at most.
+A team must begin with a goal and end with the delivery of the goal.

+We can take this definition a bit further and apply it to building a team.
 To build a great team is to engage a group of people around a particular goal with enough energy to see it through to a conclusion.
-I believe a successful team embodies autonomy, craftship and focus.

-I'm writing this as an engineer who has worked with several clients to empower developers to get more code to production, sooner.
-Building teams takes time and consideration, no team is the same and neither are the goals that bring teams together.
+## Properties of an agile team

+Great agile teams deliver often.
+They get something out in the wild and respond to feedback.
+Agile teams win trust from their successes and recovery from failure.
+In order to build a unit that can win trust you must first build a framework around a team that enables them.

+When pulling together teams you are shaping your delivery process.
+There are three properties I believe your process should embody:

+ - Autonomy
+ - Craft
+ - Focus

+When your process embodies and enshrines these properties you will have yourself a good foundation on which to deliver.

 ## Autonomy

 Working towards a common goal requires buy in from a team.
-Teams need to be interested enough in working together in order to achieve the desired outcome.
+They need to be interested enough in working together in order to achieve the desired outcome.
-The feeling of responsibility and ownership by the team will strengthen their resolve to achieve their goal.
-Teams must be allowed to make mistakes so that they can learn from the pain of failure.
+The feeling of responsibility and ownership will strengthen their resolve to achieve a goal.
+They must be allowed to make mistakes so that they can learn from the pain of failure.
 A team must have permission to solve a problem how they see fit.
 This is autonomy.

+> more often than not teams thrive with such responsibility

-When given to a team, autonomy is powerful in that the responsibility for delivery is felt strongly by the team.
-A team that can make decisions for themselves has less of a reason to not deliver, less blockers.
+When given to a team, autonomy is powerful in that the responsibility for delivery is felt strongly.
+When they can make their own decisions there are fewer reasons to not deliver, fewer blockers.
 A software engineering team who can push their code directly to production as often as they like have no process to hide behind.
-A team who can QA themselves do not need to wait for someone else to check their work and can therefore move faster.
+When you can QA yourself there is no need to wait for someone else to check your work and you can therefore move faster.
 When such barriers are lifted a team will know that the buck stops with them and more often than not teams thrive with such responsibility.

 Transitioning a team into a self organising structure can take a little bit of time.
 Sometimes we find a team isn't used to such responsibility and they can